How to generate the Design History File for your medical device

 Metadata:

-• Traceability: Relate to applicable Requirements where the risk is introduced.
-Requirements with context Safety, as marked in the above steps, are a good checkpoint to review establish this traceability
+• Traceability: Relate Risks to applicable Requirements where the risk is introduced.
+Requirements with context Safety, as marked in the above steps, are a good example of where to establish this traceability

 • Traceability: Relate to Requirements and Software Item Specs that Control each Risk